Understanding the Organizational Budgeting Process

 the IT budget, project management budget management, or departmental budget motivates managers to participate and focus on achieving the budget goals.
 The budget challenges and motivates managers to stay within the budget limits.

-Components of a budget vary according to the scale and type of the organization.
+The components of a budget vary according to the scale and type of the organization.
 The basic components are:

 - A statement that outlines the organizational goals, objectives, and priorities.
 Details on what needs to be accomplished, how to accomplish it, what will be the cost of the program, and how will the program be funded, are covered by this statement.